25b3nk/25b3nk.github.io/_posts/2021-05-31-Spam-Probability.md

 ---
 layout: post
-title: What is the probabilty that an email is spam when it contains this word ?
+title: Is this email a SPAM ?
-description: List of topics and their references to improve in probability
+description: Calculating the probability that an email is spam when it contains this particular word
 tags: maths
 last_modified: 2021-05-31 23:55:00 +0530
 ---